Hikawa Maru: Post-war service

 The United States occupied Japan and in September 1945 the Shipping Control Authority for the Japanese Merchant Marine (SCAJAP) requisitioned Hikawa Maru as ship number H-022.
 She repatriated thousands of Japanese soldiers and civilians from the Pacific Islands, Korea, the Dutch East Indies and China until August 1946, when she docked in Yokohama for repairs.

 In 1947 SCAJAP returned Hikawa Maru to NYK, which despite her passenger capacity ran her mostly as a cargo ship until 1953.
-Her work included general cargo between Japan and the East Coast of the United States, a liner service between Japan and Burma in 1949, and iron ore from Thailand.
+Her work included general cargo between Japan and the East Coast of the United States, a liner service between Japan and Burma in 1949 and iron ore from Thailand.
 In the war NYK had lost 172 ships totalling 1.028 million Gross register tons, which may explain why the company used an ocean liner for any cargo.

 In 1953 NYK had Hikawa Maru refitted as an ocean liner and returned her to her pre-war Yokohama – Seattle route.
 She remained on the route until NYK decommissioned her on 21 December 1960.
 Her peacetime service on the route 1930–1941 and 1953–1960 totalled 238 voyages and 25,000 passengers.

 Preservation

 In 1961 Hikawa Maru was permanently berthed at Yamashita Park, Naka-ku, Yokohama, as a floating museum, hotel and restaurant.
 In 2005 her owners announced that they had suffered substantial financial losses and were seeking to sell Hikawa Maru.
 In December 2006 her museum was closed and doubts about her future were raised.
 However, NYK Line underwrote her restoration, which began in August 2007.
 She was renamed NYK Hikawamaru and was reopened to the public at Yamashita Park on 25 April 2008.

+On 17 August 2016, Hikawa Maru was officially designated as an Important Cultural Property by the Ministry of Education, Culture, Sports, Science and Technology of Japan.